 You may feel that security is still an issue even if you go with a third party IoT platform, and that is correct.
 You will never completely eliminate that risk, but your IoT platform provider should be able to dedicate far more resources to security than you can as this is their core business.
 Also, in the event the IoT platform you

 selected gets hacked, the headline news is about them, not you.
-Instead of “Internet grinds to a halt – Company XYZ’s IoT device is to blame” the story is “IoT platform ABC is hacked, products from many company including XYZ are used to take down the Internet.”
+Instead of “Internet grinds to a halt – Company XYZ’s IoT device is to blame” the story is “IoT platform ABC is hacked, products from many companies, including XYZ, are used to take down the Internet.”

 Security is one of the main reason to select a proven IoT platform vendor.
 Since your expertise is in kettles, sprinkler systems, air conditioning, light bulbs or something else, let someone else manage the security of the cloud and devices as this would otherwise be a daunting maintenance task you would struggle with for a long time.

-If you decide to go with an IoT platform vendor, which is probably the right choice, you must make sure they have a strong solution for securing your device.
-This should include the ability to perform OTAs on all SW components including all communication stack (some low cost radio modules with limited flash memory may burn their communication stack into ROM, making updates impossible and potentially leaving devices vulnerable).
+If you decide to go with an IoT platform vendor, which is probably the right choice, you must make sure they have a strong solution for securing your device and even consider contracting with penetration testing companies like Cardinal Peak.
+This should include the ability to perform OTAs on all SW components including all communication stack (some low-cost radio modules with limited flash memory may burn their communication stack into ROM, making updates impossible and potentially leaving devices vulnerable).
 It is likely that your device will be limited to contacting only their server through their APIs.
-They will likely block any other network access (e.g. blocking things such as SSH and Telnet).
+They will likely block any other network access (e.g., blocking things such as SSH and Telnet).
 You may find this limiting, but this is how they prevent you from creating vulnerabilities.